taoteh1221/Open_Crypto_Tracker/README.txt

 Below is an example for editing your assets / markets into the portfolio assets in the file config.php (located in the primary directory of this app), in the PORTFOLIO ASSETS section.
 It's very quick / easy to do (after you get the hang of it, lol).
 Also see the text file /DOCUMENTATION-ETC/CONFIG-EXAMPLE.txt, for a pre-configured set of default settings and example assets / markets.

-Contact any supported exchange's help desk if you are unaware of the correct formatting of the trading pair naming you are adding in the configuration file (examples: Kraken has arbitrary Xs inserted in SOME older pair names, HitBTC sometimes has tether pairing without the "T" in the symbol name).
+Contact any supported exchange's help desk if you are unaware of the correct formatting of the trading pair naming you are adding in the configuration file (examples: Kraken has arbitrary Xs inserted in SOME older pair names, HitBTC sometimes has tether pair without the "T" in the symbol name).

 Support for over 80 trading pairs (country fiat currency or secondary crypto, contact me to request more):